ItzJethz/Fortnite-BuildSwapper-AHK/README.md

 - Corrects inconsistent hardware behavior on some mice
 - Prevents stuck keys and recursive input loops
 - Zero-delay processing for maximum responsiveness
+- Autocloses when Fortnite is closed
+- Side buttons behaves normally when alt-tabbed

 This script does not automate gameplay or work as a macro.
 Each physical press generates a single matching output.